jkerai1/SoftwareCertificates/Bulk-IOC-CSVs/MDA/readme.md

 # App Discovery Policy

 These will scale as apps are added to MDA and users navigate to them.
 The MDA catalogue is large and grows everyday (33,384 apps currently - even if you tried to block half of these you'd run out of space on MDE IOC as the limit there is 15,000), this is a much more scaleable way to block, if apps are required then sanction them as needed or auto-stick into monitor and review.

 That is to say you don't need to wait for apps to be discovered you can manually unsanction apps before they are even discovered.
 If you want more ideas of what to manually unsanction check out the [MDA baseline Folder](https://github.com/jkerai1/SoftwareCertificates/tree/main/Bulk-IOC-CSVs/MDA/MDA-BlockScript-Baseline#going-further)

-> The benefit of Unsanctioning via MDA rather than standard MDE IOC is that you will get all MDA associated domains to the app and wildcards, the blocks will also persist if someone was to delete them via Indicators.
+> The blocks in the back-end are propogated to MDE.
+The benefit of Unsanctioning via MDA rather than standard MDE IOC is that you will get all MDA associated domains to the app and wildcards, the blocks will also persist if someone was to delete them via Indicators.
 If you need to remove an MDA Indicator do it via MDA first then delete in MDE as it can take up to 2 hours to propagate.
 You can then also [Integrate with 3rd party Secure Web Gateways For Discovery](#integrate-with-third-party-secure-web-gateways-for-discovery) for automatic blocking in these also.
 Where possible use MDA over MDE.
 If you import an MDE IOC list that overlaps with MDA, the block will not duplicate which is a nice bonus, the name and description will overwrite though.

 ![image](https://github.com/user-attachments/assets/bf7abd0e-3468-420b-b0ff-08d7367ad78f)